15 Creative Testimonial Examples for Your Website

 Put testimonials on your product pages.
 Placing customer testimonials side-by-side product pages helps put them in context, while portraying the products in a favorable light.
 This is particularly effective if the testimonial mentions any one product specifically.

 Put testimonials on your most visited pages.
-Check Google Analytics or other website analytics tools for data on your most visited website pages.
+Check Google Analytics or Wix Analytics for data on your most visited website pages.
 Placing testimonials on these pages will guarantee that users will see them, which, in turn, might persuade them to convert into customers.

 Remember, including testimonials on your website shows users just how much people love your product.
 Thanks to your customers’ kind words, you can win the trust of prospective customers and get them onboard.